JPMorgan: How It Can Go Higher

 - Not to belabor the point above, but the rapidity of JPM's move higher is also a factor in year-end selling.
 If JPM hits $110 before the Fed meeting, it's likely we'll see selling afterwards in my opinion, since $110 has been a long-term target for many analysts and investors.

-- In my opinion, unless there's a material change in the economic fundamentals, the market is poised to move JPM to $103 to $105 in the short-term.
+- In my opinion, unless there's a material change in the economic fundamentals, the market is poised to move JPM to $103 to $105 in the short term.
 I believe the $108 to $110 levels are a 2018 event.

 - The upcoming fundamental events include economic data and the Fed taper in October as well as the expected hike in December.
 Ideally, we want to see continued volatility in the 2-year yield which helps boost trading revenue.
 Also, a rising 10-year yield should drive the performance of the bank's assets by widening spreads for credit products and pushing net interest income higher for Q4.